yasoob/personal_blog/content/posts/art-graphics-processing-p5js.md

 date: 2019-10-02T23:07:50+02:00
 draft: false
 categories: ["art", "processing", "p5js"]
+teaser: 'Have you used Processing before?
+It allows you to create sketches using programming.
+Take a look at some looping GIFs I made using Processing.
+I will share some resources that you can use to make your own perfectly looping GIFs.'
 ---

 Hi people! :wave: Hope everything is going well with you all.
 I recently started exploring graphics and [processing](https://processing.org/).
 Processing is a wonderful software which allows you to program graphics very easily.
 You can get some amazing results with only a few lines of code.
 I have produced some basic sketches so far.
 I am going to link them below.
 Hope you like (at least some) them :grin: